Emassei/vimrc/README.md

 * [Nerd Tree](http://www.vim.org/scripts/script.php?script_id=1658): A tree explorer plugin for navigating the filesystem.

+* [Nerd Commenter](http://www.vim.org/scripts/script.php?script_id=1218): A plugin that allows for easy commenting of code for many filetypes.

 * [SnipMate](http://www.vim.org/scripts/script.php?script_id=2540): TextMate-style snippets for Vim

 * [Ack](http://www.vim.org/scripts/script.php?script_id=2572): This plugin will allow you to run ack from vim, and shows the results in a split window.